-This is good to remember as we: commemorate Christ's birth historically, experience Christ every day in the sacraments especially in the Eucharist, as well as how we look towards the promised Second Coming of Christ, that the most pure Virgin Mary, continues to have her hand in presenting her Son to us, along with the graces He wants us to have.
+This is good to remember as we commemorate Christ's birth historically, experience Christ every day in the sacraments especially in the Eucharist, as well as how we look towards the promised Second Coming of Christ, that the most pure Virgin Mary, continues to have her hand in presenting her Son to us, along with the graces He wants us to have.

 Why 15 times a day?
 No one really knows, but I'll take a pious stab at some possibilities.
 The prayer is believed to be over 100 years old, and is traditionally prayed 15 times every day, though not necessarily all at once.
-It may be broken up to be prayed throughout the day, such as five prayers in the morning, afternoon, and evening, the way the Angelus is repeated, or the Divine Office is spread out throughout the day.)
-The number 15 reminds me of the original 15 decades of the rosary, which was itself seen as a potential simplified version of praying the 150 psalms that are still sung by religious in monasteries and convents praying the Divine Office.
+(It may be broken up to be prayed throughout the day, such as five prayers in the morning, afternoon, and evening, the way the Angelus is repeated, or the Divine Office is spread out throughout the day.)
+The number 15 reminds me of the original 15 decades of the rosary, which was itself seen as a potentially simplified version of praying the 150 psalms that are still sung today by religious in monasteries and convents praying the Divine Office all over the world.
 There you go, not official, but it could explain why 15 times.

 Not to mention that the 15 repetitions a day definitely drives home the visual of how blessed that hour and moment was at midnight, in Bethlehem, in piercing cold, so much so, that those words just seem to waft in the subconscious all day long.
 Which is why it's such a perfect Advent prayer of preparation and petition.
 It helps to keep the scattered mind focused on spiritually preparing for Christmas during the busy and noisy modern holiday season.

 I find this to be one of the shortest and most potent prayers of all time and is my favorite, albeit not traditional, novena.
 Novenas traditionally only last nine days in honor of the first novena, or time of prayer, when the embryonic Church prayerfully waited in anticipation of the decent of the Holy Spirit between Ascension Thursday and Pentecost Sunday (nine days).
 Our word for nine comes from the Latin word novem, which is where we get novena from.
-Even though the Saint Andrew Christmas Novena lasts for 25 days, it still falls within the tradition of an anticipation prayer, like that first novena to the Holy Spirit.
+Even though the Saint Andrew Christmas Novena lasts for 25 days, it still falls within the tradition of an 'anticipation prayer', like that first novena to the Holy Spirit.
 In fact, it is also often called simply the Christmas Anticipation Prayer.

 Please share, and join me in saying this beautiful novena all Advent long, even if you just say one prayer a day, to help be reminded of that epic hour and moment!